VLPLAY-Games/sys-clk-uncapped/README.md

 Switch sysmodule allowing you to set cpu/gpu/mem clocks according to the running application and docked state.

+⚠️ Warning: This version includes an experimental option “Unlock GPU limits (Mariko only)” that removes the 768 MHz GPU cap while charging.
+Use it only on Mariko consoles (V2, Lite, OLED) and only when you are aware of the risks (overheating, instability, possible hardware damage).
+It is disabled by default and must be enabled manually in the manager’s Advanced Settings.

+---

 ## Installation

 The following instructions assumes you have a Nintendo Switch running Atmosphère, updated to at least the latest stable version.